AEC Matador

 The AEC Matador was a heavy 4×4 truck and medium artillery tractor built by the Associated Equipment Company for British and Commonwealth forces during World War II.
-AEC had already built a 4×2 lorry, also known as the Matador (all AEC lorries received 'M' names).
+AEC had already built a 4×2 lorry, also known as the Matador (all AEC lorries received 'M' names) in 1931.

 Description

 The Matador was distinctive with its flat fronted cab with gently curved roof, wheels at the corners and a flat load carrying area covered by a canvas or tarpaulin tilt.
 As an artillery tractor, rather than a cargo vehicle, the wooden sides were fixed in place without folding down, but did have a narrow crew door on each side.
-Two transverse bench seats were provided for the gun crew, accessed through the side doors, at the 1st side bay on the left and the 2nd on the right.
+Two transverse bench seats were provided for the gun crew, reached through the side doors, at the 1st side bay on the left and the 2nd on the right.

 The cab was framed in ash and clad in steel.
 It was equipped with a winch (7-ton load in its case) like all artillery tractors.
 The O853 provided the basis for the 'Dorchester' armoured command vehicle.

 AEC also produced a larger 6×6 vehicle, model O854, based on components from both the AEC Marshal 6x4 and the 4×4 Matador.
 These were produced in both petrol and diesel and were also referred to as Matadors.
 The O854 provided the basis for the O857.

-A small number of Petrol engined 4x4 Matadors were also built.
+A small number of petrol-engined 4x4 Matadors were also built.
 These were given the model number 853.

 Service

-About 9,000 Matadors were built, some going to the Royal Air Force (RAF).
+Over 9,600 Matadors were built, some going to the Royal Air Force (RAF).

 For the British Army, it fulfilled a role between field artillery tractors (FATs) such as the Morris C8 Quad, which towed smaller guns such as the 25-pounder gun-howitzer, and the Scammell Pioneer, used for towing the 7.2-inch howitzer.
 It was commonly used to tow the 5.5-inch medium gun and the QF 3.7-inch AA gun.
 The Matador was found to be a generally useful vehicle and was adapted for other roles, including carrying a 25-pounder gun.